alemar11/ios-watchos-tvos-macos-resources/README.md

 * [CopyPasta](https://github.com/alltheflow/CopyPasta) - Pasteboard feed Mac app. `☓`
 * [Dunk](https://github.com/naoyashiga/Dunk) - Dunk is Dribbble client.
 * [EventBlankApp](https://github.com/icanzilb/EventBlankApp) - A free open source iOS app for events or conferences.
+* [EventfulMac](https://github.com/JacobCho/EventfulMac) - OSX application that searches for events within an area using the Eventful API. `☓`
 * [GrandCentralBoard](https://github.com/macoscope/GrandCentralBoard) - Hang a TV in your open space or team room to show everyone what's up and get them up to speed. 📺
 * [gulps](https://github.com/FancyPixel/gulps) - Gulps is an open source app for iOS and Apple Watch that lets you keep track of your daily water consumption.
 * [HighstreetWatchApp](https://github.com/GetHighstreet/HighstreetWatchApp) - This repository contains an example Highstreet WatchKit app. ⌚️